-The Indiana judge who was shot at his home by an unknown suspect earlier this week did not have any recorded instances of threats against him, according to local officials.
+The Indiana judge who was shot at his home by an unknown suspect earlier this week is speaking out after authorities revealed he did not have any recorded instances of threats against him.

 The incident marked the first recorded act of violence against the judge, according to the Lafayette Police Department.
 Officials had no records of previous threats against Meyer or 911 calls from the judge’s Mill Pond Lane address, a department spokesperson confirmed to Fox News Digital.